 Registered nurses who wish to expand their practice and become nurse practitioners can expect to enjoy a highly respected and in-demand career.
 According to the Bureau of Labor Statistics, advanced-practice nurses are projected to experience job growth of 45% until the year 2029.

 In New Jersey, nurse practitioners can act as a primary care provider but must establish a collaborative agreement with a physician to practice and prescribe medications.

 - Accreditation-Graduate programs for nurses should be accredited by a nationally recognized agency such as the Commission on Collegiate Nursing Education (CCNE) or the Accreditation Commission for Education in Nursing (ACEN).
-There are eleven accredited graduate programs in New Jersey accredited by CCNE, and three accredited by the ACEN.
+There are eleven accredited graduate programs in New Jersey accredited by CCNE, and one accredited by the ACEN.

 - Program Cost-The tuition cost per credit varies between schools, but the average cost of attending a graduate nursing program in New Jersey is around $850 per credit.
 This average is for in-state residents and does not include the cost of books, supplies, living expenses, and additional fees.

 - Program length- Graduate nursing students can expect to spend two to three years in school to earn a master's degree (MSN), or three to four years to earn a doctoral degree (DNP) in nursing.
 This timeline is if the student is attending full time.
 Part-time students can expect a longer educational path.

 - Internship/Externship opportunities- Graduate nursing students in the nurse practitioner track must complete a pre-determined number of clinical hours to gain the necessary on-the-job skills needed to practice as a health care provider.
 There are, however, nurse practitioner residency programs that further prepare NPs to practice in their specialty of choice.
 New Jersey has several nurse practitioner residency programs available to graduates.